Knee Replacement in Nickel Allergy – Nickel-Free Implants are the Solution

 Why a knee specialist like Prof. Kutzner / Endoprotheticum Rhein-Main in Mainz

 Prof. Dr. med.
-Karl Philipp Kutzner is a specialist in orthopedic and trauma surgery, specializing in hip and knee arthroplasty.
-The Endoprotheticum Rhein-Main in Mainz is a specialized institution focusing on joint replacement and joint surgery , with extensive experience in unicompartmental knee arthroplasty, partial joint replacement, and individualized minimally invasive care. endoprotheticum.de
+Karl Philipp Kutzner is a specialist for orthopaedics and trauma surgery, specialized in hip and knee endoprosthetics.
+The Endoprotheticum Rhein-Main in Mainz is a specialized facility that focuses especially on joint replacement and joint surgery focused, with extensive experience in sliding prostheses, partial joint replacement as well as individualized and minimally invasive care. endoprotheticum.de

 Benefits: